 Review, Review, Review

-Also, be sure to make liberal use of concept checking by way of simple questions that used to check the form, meaning, or function of the target language.
+Also, be sure to make liberal use of concept checking by way of simple questions that are used to check the form, meaning, or function of the target language.

 Giving Instructions and Intrinsic Cognitive Load